squidfunk/mkdocs-material/docs/sponsorship.md

 ## How to become a sponsor

 You've decided to become a sponsor?
+Great!
 You're just __three easy steps__ away from enjoying the latest features of Material for MkDocs.
 Complete the following steps and you're in:

 - Visit [squidfunk's sponsor profile][6] and pick a tier that includes exclusive